 The great part about this is that it keeps a reference for me.
 If I get notification that I’ve won a prize, I can go back and review what the prize is – and then I file in a more permanent folder.

-4. Online sweeps sites.
 There are some online sweepstakes sites that can also help you to track when to enter and which ones you have entered.
 One such site is Online-Sweepstakes.com (sadly, this website is no longer in existence; it’s too bad because it was a great tool!).

 This site is great because it has tabs that automatically sort your giveaways into frequency categories and keep track of the ones you entered (the green checkmark).
 They have a long list of sweepstakes that you can search and add to your list – as easily as clicking a button.
 Oh, and another neat feature is Shazam! (available only in the Premium membership) which will open all the sweeps on a page at one time so you don’t have to click each link separately.